A11 highway (Nigeria)

 The A11 highway is a major highway in Nigeria.
 It serves as a crucial transportation route connecting various cities and regions across the country.

 Route description

 The A11 highway spans from east to west across Nigeria, serving as an important east-west transportation corridor for both goods and passengers.

 Terminus A

 The eastern terminus of the A11 highway is located near the town of Rigacikun.
-It connects with the A2 highway at this point, forming a significant intersection in the region.
+It connects with the A2 highway at this point.

 Terminus B

 The western terminus of the A11 highway is situated in Pambeguwa.
-This is where the A11 highway intersects with the A236 highway, providing a key gateway to the western parts of Nigeria.
+This is where the A11 highway intersects with the A236 highway.

 Major junctions

-The A11 highway includes several major junctions along its route, enhancing connectivity and access to various cities and regions.
+The A11 highway includes several major junctions along its route.
 Notable junctions include: